Tourism – Upper Manhattan

 - Draw 289,000 non-resident visitors (tourists) per year

 - Induce daily average spending of $94.26 per non-resident visitor

 - Attract new spending of $27 million per year; with multipliers, $42 million

 - Create 511 jobs; with multipliers, 675 jobs

 Tourism – Rockland, Westchester, the Bronx

-Rutgers University found that biking and walking added $497 million to New Jersey’s economy in 2011—or $56 per person.4 Extending the per capita rate to the 2.9 million residents of the Lower Hudson Valley adds $164 million to the region’s annual receipts.5
+Rutgers University found that biking and walking added $497 million to New Jersey’s economy in 2011—or $56 per capita.4 Extending that to 2.9 million residents of the Lower Hudson Valley results in $164 million added to the region’s annual receipts.5

 The shared-use path across Mario M. Cuomo Bridge draws thousands of cyclists per day.
 Many shuttle between it and the GWB, passing and patronizing food and retail locations in Rockland, Westchester and the Bronx.6

 The Cuomo and Kosciuszko bridges and Empire State Trail represent $500 million invested in bike infrastructure across lower New York—with the expectation that they’d stimulate economic activity and job creation.7 8

 For these projects to generate expected returns will largely depend on the GWB’s capacity to support increasing volumes of users.
 But the GWB is not likely to perform as needed, since the Port Authority’s plan meets no known standard for use as a cycling facility.9

 Tourism – Hudson Valley, Upstate

 Recreational cyclists are tourists.
 Many embark on trips that extend hundreds of miles, visiting hotels, restaurants and other attractions on the way.

 Widening the GWB’s North Path paths will provide this cohort with reliable access.
 Otherwise, the stress and danger of crossing an inadequate facility, or being made to repeatedly walk the one-mile span, will squelch their enthusiasm for the sport and their capacity to undertake extended journeys.

 1 Walkway over the Hudson Historic State Park, https://tinyurl.com/ybv5yq8e